Building BI - Data Sources

 Click Add Data Source

-Optimization of Data Sources:
+Optimization of Data Sources (Virtual Only):

-You can now check whether a Data Source is optimized.
+You can now check whether a Virtual Data Source is optimized.
 Optimization is important because unoptimized Data Sources can:

 Take longer to load